benjaminion/upgrading-ethereum-book/src/book.md

   - Post-Merge beacon chain blocks also contain the execution payload (the user transactions).
   - As and when [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) is implemented on Ethereum then blocks will contain opaque blobs of data alongside the ordered list of user transactions.

 Except for the special Genesis block, every block builds on and points to a parent block.
-Thus we end up with a chain of blocks: a blockchain.
+Thus, we end up with a chain of blocks: a blockchain.
 Whatever the contents of blocks, the goal of the protocol is for all nodes on the network to agree on the same history of the blockchain.

 <a id="img_consensus_block_chain"></a>
 <div class="image" style="width: 90%">